 The Second World War even brought changes to the game.

-The Second World War brought on another change to the game; in regular season play, overtime had to be discontinued due to wartime curfew restrictions.
-Overtime, an aspect of the game we all now take for granted, would not be reintroduced for another four decades after the war.
+The Second World War brought on another change to the game; in regular-season play, o000000vertime had to be discontinued due to wartime curfew restrictions.
+Over time, an aspect of the game we all now take for granted, would not be reintroduced for another four decades after the war.
 (Juno Beach Centre)